 In 2017 I am taking an idea I developed in Samoa to market – but with a mobile recording studio – helping others to “Get [their] Story Out!” is the byline.
 Everyone has a story.
 Many need assistance to get it out – envisioning, mentoring and practical.
 Getting the truth out there; make the world a better place; fixing the f*-ups; exposing all those “crims, crooks and crazies” – as always.
 That’s the basic idea.

-SWAP Foundation (www.swapsamoa.com) My wife and I set up the SWAP Foundation to lift Samoa, post-Tsunami.
-We bring volunteers to Samoa to help with photography, blogging, Internet Marketing and so on.
-Tuila’epa, the Prime Minister of Samoa is our patron and has been highly supportive of our work.
+SWAP Foundation (www.swapsamoa.com) My ex-wife Debbie and I set up the SWAP Foundation to lift Samoa, post-Tsunami.
+We brought volunteers to Samoa to help with photography, blogging, Internet Marketing and so on.

 SWAP has spawned several ventures, in various stages:

 Camp Samoa – Samoa’s first and only camping groundnow in limbo pending court action

 Samoa Village Stays – a joint venture with different villages.
 Hosts provide accommodation and Samoan cultural experiences.
 We created the business and market their services.

 WWOOF Samoa – currently the only WWOOFing farm in Samoa, guests previously staying at Camp Samoa, now in various other locations.

 Club Samoa – a new business established in 2013 to assist with Tourism marketing.